ischooluw/ApaFormatter/README.md

             'year_published' => 2009,
 ```

-Note: Unfortunately, with our limited information, this trait does not support fields for a Publisher Platform or DOI:DOI Number
+Note: Unfortunately, with our limited information, this trait does not support fields for a Publisher Platform or DOI:DOI Number.